KangaRoo1372/webliero/fun mod/readme.md

 13) hot steam - as the name suggests, it ejects a cloud of hot steam for some time that burns worms and deals damage to them.

-14) toxic smoke - a weapon similar to hot steam, except that instead of steam, toxic smoke rises: P the difference is that the smoke inflicts damage slower than hot steam and bounces off obstacles (in contrast to steam, with which you can, for example, dig the ground)
+14) toxic smoke - a weapon similar to hot steam, except that instead of steam, toxic smoke rises :P the difference is that the smoke inflicts damage slower than hot steam and bounces off obstacles (in contrast to steam, with which you can, for example, dig the ground) and - what is more significant - it shoots backwards (from behind the worm).

 15) railgun - it shoots a very fast, golden beam of energy that deals a lot of damage on hit.
 Similar to rifle actually.